 3. The customer's perception is everything.
 This might have been a carefully prepared meal - full of delicious and expensive ingredients.
 But the customer's perception was that it was a strange concoction of sponge pudding and peas, custard and mustard.
 Everyone is entitled to their opinion and needs to be respected.
 Research indicates that 68% of customers may switch supplier if they don't feel cared for.

-My own research shows that up to 80% of complaints come from customers that businesses might even not want to keep.
+My own research shows that up to 80% of complaints come from customers that businesses might not even want to keep.
 But if a complaint enters the public arena, then your response is going to be a signal to every other customer that you deal with.
 So be very careful what you say and think about what might happen if your message gets broadcast.
 Gerald Ratner was one of those to learn this lesson the hard way.